How It Works

 units is 90.
 However, if any of the individual changes fail, the entire update fails and the calculated inventory count remains unchanged at zero.

-Inventory quantities are also affected by Square payment APIs and Point of Sale applications.
-In the previous example, when the Square Point of Sale application records a transaction, it moves 3 units from the IN_STOCK
+Inventory quantities are also affected by the Square Orders API and POS applications.
+For example, when the Square Point of Sale records an order, it moves 3 units from IN_STOCK

 to SOLD